bitmakerlabs/reception-react-native/README.md

 # ReceptionApp

 Imagine you are visiting a brick'n'mortar office of some organization.
 Imagine that organization is Bitmaker.
 You go up the stairs to the second floor and you see an iPad mounted next to the entrance door.
-You fill out your name and select who you're there to see: Eric.
+You fill out your name and select who you're there to see: Erik.
 You let the iPad snap a photo of yourself and hit Submit.
-Eric gets a notification on his phone and you are shortly reunited with Eric.
+Erik gets a notification on his phone and you are shortly reunited with Erik.

 ReceptionApp is an iOS app implemented using React Native.
 This is the app that would run on the iPad.